abhi47roy/votingSystem/README.md

 # VotingSystem

-This is a Smart contract for the Online Voting Application in the golang for Hyperledger fabric.
+This is a Smart contract for Online Voting Application written in golang for Hyperledger fabric.